-You must configure your peer VPN gateway to use a MTU of no greater than 1460 bytes.
-A value of 1460 bytes is recommended because that matches the default MTU setting for GCP VM instances.
+Configure your peer VPN gateway to use an MTU of no greater than 1460 bytes.
+We recommend a value of 1460 bytes because that matches the default MTU setting for Google Cloud virtual machine (VM) instances.

-The effective MTU for peer systems and GCP VMs is typically lower than the MTU of your VPN gateway:
+The effective MTU for peer systems and Google Cloud VMs is typically lower than the MTU of your VPN gateway:

 For TCP traffic, MSS clamping rewrites the SYN packet of the initial TCP handshake.
-This allows systems to dynamically adjust Maximum Segment Size (MSS) to accommodate encapsulation.
+This action lets systems dynamically adjust maximum segment size (MSS) to accommodate encapsulation.

-For UDP traffic, Path MTU Discovery (PMTUD) can negotiate smaller MTU sizes, under certain circumstances, provided that your firewall permits ICMP traffic.
+For UDP traffic, if your firewall rule permits ICMP traffic, then Path MTU Discovery (PMTUD) can negotiate smaller MTU sizes under certain circumstances.

 MSS clamping and PMTUD do not solve every cause of packet loss.
 Consider these strategies to ensure that systems can reliably communicate over a Cloud VPN tunnel:

-If the MTU of your on-premise VPN gateway is set to 1460 bytes, consider setting the MTU of on-premise and GCP VMs to 1390 bytes if:
+If the MTU of your on-premises VPN gateway is set to 1460 bytes, consider setting the MTU of on-premises and Google Cloud VMs to 1390 bytes if:

 - MSS clamping doesn't mitigate packet loss for TCP traffic.

-If you configured the MTU of your peer VPN gateway to a value less than 1460 bytes, you must determine an acceptable MTU for peer systems and GCP VMs.
+If you configured the MTU of your peer VPN gateway to a value less than 1460 bytes, you must determine an acceptable MTU for peer systems and Google Cloud VMs.
 This MTU must be approximately 70 bytes lower than the MTU of your gateway.